HenkT28/pands-project/README.md

 This readme contains background info, instructions, and research into the well-known Fisher’s Iris data set, for Programming and Scripting module (GMIT H.Dip Data Analytics - Academic Year 2019 - 2020).

+1. Research background information about the data set and write a summary about it.

+2. Keep a list of references you used in completing the project.

+3. Download the data set and write some Python code to investigate it.

+4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
+A Python script will quickly do this for you.

+5. Write a summary of your investigations.

+6. Include supporting tables and graphics as you deem necessary.

 Student: Henk Tjalsma

 GMIT email address: G00376321@gmit.ie

 ## Problem statement
 The project entails researching the data set, and then writing documentation and code in the Python programming language based on that research.